cepdnaclk/e19-co227-voice-based-attendance-management-system/README.md

 ## Solution

 For this problem, there can be multiple solutions.
 Such as fingerprint, image-based attendance management systems, voice-based attendance management systems.
 However when considering online classes, using fingerprint is not suitable.
 Image-based attendance management systems can be faulty due to lighting conditions(night classes) and the absence of a good camera.
-So, the best solution for the problem is using a voice-based attendance management system. <br> <br>
+So, the best solution for the problem is using a voice-based attendance management system.

 ## Technology Stack